Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 In most cases, an insurer will deny any claims if you travel to a region that the US Department of State has issued a warning against.
 While most areas of Egypt are currently safe and will be covered, it’s recommended that you avoid the Sinai Peninsula, the Western Desert and border areas.
 Even if your travel plans don’t include those areas, check for travel advisory updates before you leave to make sure it’s safe to travel.

-What travel risks are unique to Egypt?
+What travel risks should I worry about in Egypt?

 When traveling to Egypt, there are some specific concerns to be aware of: